TKomericki/Rhetos-wiki/Rhetos-concept-development.md

 ## How to deploy created concept

+Rhetos concepts are usually developed in a stand-alone C# library that references Rhetos and Rhetos.CommonConcept NuGet packages.

+* If you are developing custom concepts specific for your application, you can directly reference the project with concepts from your application project.
+  For example, see the solution for [Bookstore](https://github.com/Rhetos/Bookstore) demo application: it contains the main application Bookstore.Service that references the Bookstore.Concepts project with custom DSL concepts.
-To deploy a newly created Rhetos DSL concept you need to [create a Rhetos package](Creating-a-Rhetos-package) and add your binaries to it, or add them to an existing Rhetos package.
+* If you are developing a reusable library, [create a NuGet package](Creating-a-Rhetos-package) and add your library to it, then reference it from a Rhetos application.

 ## Advanced topics